• Skip to primary navigation

 What is French Onion Soup?

-French onion soup is a classic soup served as a staple in restaurants all across the world.
-It wouldn't be a stretch to say this is one of the world's most popular soups.
-Although it has been around for ages, chefs interested in French cooking, such as Julia Child, helped boost its popularity in the 1960s.
-It most commonly consists of tender onions in a flavorful broth spiked with a splash of wine, served piping hot with a toasted slice of French bread covered with Gruyere cheese melted under the broiler.
+It wouldn't be a stretch to say French onion soup is one of the world's most popular soups.
+It most commonly consists of tender caramelized onions in a savory broth, served piping hot with a toasted slice of French bread covered with Gruyere cheese melted under the broiler.

 Recipe Ingredients and Substitutions